fivestars/git-hooks/README.md

 This way you can break your monolithic hooks into individual files, giving you greater flexibility regarding which pieces to run and when.

+## Features:

+### Run your hooks directly:

+git-hooks allows you to invoke your hook scripts without being triggered by a git action.
+This is useful for speeding up the process of debugging issues that caused your hooks to fail in the first place.
+If you write your hook scripts well, you can even pass extra arguments to your scripts that wouldn't be present when being run from a git trigger. (eg. specifying a particular unit test to speed up debugging).

+### Disable/enable particular hooks or hook scripts:

+git-hooks gives you the ability to disable hooks down to the individual script level.
+So if something is preventing a particular script from succeeding and can be temporarily ignored, you can just disable that one and the other scripts for that trigger will still apply.
+This is much better than `--no-verify`.

+### Hook repositories:

+Rather than copying and pasting the same hook code into each of your repositories, you can create a shared collection of hooks (as a git repo) and simply reference those from within your repository.
+This way, as your hook functionality evolves, you only need to push the code to the collection's repo, and git-hooks will ensure that you pull down the latest.

+### Global hooks:

+You can have global hooks on your machine.
+These will be run for any repository that has git-hooks installed (ie. has the multiplexer scripts in its `.git/hooks` dir.
+See **Installation** below).
+This is useful for applying consistent, project-agnostic rules across all of your projects (such as commit message format/structure).
+These hooks can be literal script files or reference hooks, but they will not be checked into the source control of the repositories that they will affect.
+They will appear and run alongside the repo's own hooks.

+Global hooks will be enabled by default for all repos with git-hooks installed.
+If you wish to prevent the global git hooks from running for a repostiory, set the local git config value of `git-hooks.global-enabled` to `false`.
+This will allow you to continue to use the repo's source-controlled git hooks.

 ## Installation:

 #### Install GNU getopt (if not already present for your platform).